This document was last updated on [11 March, 2021]

 We are actively working to increase the accessibility and usability of our platform and have integrated a number of accessibility features to meet the criteria defined by the Web Accessibility Initiative (WAI).
 The guidelines produced by the WAI are widely regarded as the international standard for web accessibility (W3C, 2018).

-Our goal is to meet the “Level AA” standard for the presentation of “Time-based Media” which is our current means of content presentation.
+Our goal is to meet the “Level AA” standard for the presentation of “Time-based Media” which is our current means of content presentation, as well as all other parts of the Blackbullion platform, including funding applications.

 Web accessibility is an ongoing process, as is development of the Blackbullion platform.
-As such we acknowledge that sometimes, despite our very best efforts, there are areas of the platform that may be inaccessible or may not adhere to WCAG 2.0 standards.
-We will ensure that all new information on the platform will achieve “Level AA” conformance to the Web Content Accessibility Guidelines (WCAG) 2.0.
+As such we acknowledge that sometimes, despite our very best efforts, there are areas of the platform that may be inaccessible or may not adhere to Web Content Accessibility Guidelines (WCAG) 2.1 standards.
+We will ensure that all new information on the platform will achieve “Level AA” conformance to the WCAG 2.1.

 Accessing Blackbullion’s web content